Guiding large-scale management of invasive species using network metrics

-Our approach merges recent inquiry into using network structure to manage invasive species with existing understanding of optimal management of species invasions.
-In particular, we focus on a case of large-scale invasion with the management objective of preventing invasion spread.
-We evaluate performance of management based on network structure (i.e., centrality metrics) relative to the optimal management from an integer linear programming solution.
-Since managers are constrained by knowledge of infestation status and processes (e.g., current invasion distribution, dispersal patterns), we also examine how performance degrades with reduced information on invasion status or spread magnitude, relative to the optimal solution which requires full information.
-We also characterize performance across a range of budgets.
+Here we aim to bridge the gap between advances in network science on spread prevention in complex networks and real-world management of invasions in SESs.
+Specifically, our approach connects recent inquiry into using network structure to guide management of invasive species with existing understanding of optimal management of species invasions.
+We focus on a case of managing a large-scale invasion via allocation of inspection and decontamination stations (``inspection stations'' hereafter) across a network, with the objective of minimizing the number of uninspected but potentially infective connections, a common problem in invasive species management \cite{haight2021paper,fischer2021managing}.
+We evaluate performance of management based on network structure (i.e., centrality metrics, see ``Analytical framework''; \cite{holme_attack_2002}) relative to the optimal management from an integer linear programming solution \cite{haight2021paper,fischer2021managing}.
+Since managers are often constrained by knowledge of infestation status and processes (e.g., current invasion distribution, dispersal patterns), we also examine how performance degrades with reduced information on invasion status or spread magnitude, relative to the optimal solution which requires full information.
+Additionally, we characterize performance across a range of budgets.
 Thus, our analysis advances knowledge about the outstanding question of whether network metrics can effectively guide management and whether some metrics could work better than others in more information rich versus information poor management settings.